-and r (the radial direction) for three common probe designs with MAS rotors of 3.2, 1.9 and 1.3 mm outer diameter.
+To illustrate the magnitude and distribution of the rf field amplitude and phase over the active sample volume in some typical MAS NMR probes, rf field distributions were calculated based on Engelke (2002) and Tošner et al. (2017).
+Figure 1 shows the relative amplitude and phase of the rf field in a cylindrical coordinate system as a function of z (the axis along the rotor axis) and r (the radial direction) for three common probe designs with MAS rotors of 3.2, 1.9, and 1.3 mm outer diameter.
 In these plots, the angle $\vartheta = 90^{\circ}$ was chosen.
-The maximum intensity of the rf amplitude distribution was used as the reference point for the relative amplitude $\omega{rel}(r)$, a value of 1 hence means that the amplitude experienced at this position corresponds to the nominal rf amplitude.
-The rf phase was computed relative to the center point of the rotor with (r, z) = (0, 0).
-One can clearly see the decay of the rf amplitude towards the edges of the rotor along the rotor axis (large z values) while phase errors mostly occur for large r and z values.
+The maximum intensity of the rf amplitude distribution was used as the reference point for the relative amplitude $\omega{rel}(\mathbf{r})$ ; hence, a value of 1 means that the amplitude experienced at this position corresponds to the nominal rf amplitude.
+The rf phase was computed relative to the centre point of the rotor with (r, z) = (0, 0).
+One can clearly see the decay in the rf amplitude towards the edges of the rotor along the rotor axis (large z values), while phase errors mostly occur for large r and z values.

-The radial dependence of the relative rf-field amplitude and phase as a function of the angle θ is shown in Fig. 2 for different values of z and r for the 3.2 mm MAS probe.
-Under sample rotation, the angle θ varies as a function of time and the rf-field amplitude and phase are periodically modulated with the rotor frequency.
+The radial dependence of the relative rf field amplitude and phase as a function of the angle $\vartheta$ is shown in Fig. 2 for different values of z and r for the 3.2 mm MAS probe.
+Under sample rotation, the angle $\vartheta$ varies as a function of time, and the rf field amplitude and phase are periodically modulated with the rotor frequency.
 The trajectories in Fig. 2 clearly show that the magnitude of these amplitude and phase modulations increases towards the edges of the rotor.
-We, therefore, expect crystallites located at large r and z values to experience the strongest modulations of the rf-field amplitude and phase.
+We, therefore, expect crystallites located at large r and z values to experience the strongest modulations of the rf field amplitude and phase.

-For numerical simulations of spin dynamics, the numerical values for $\omega{1,rel}(\mathbf{r})$ and $\phi{rel}(\mathbf{r})$ obtained from simulations of 70 the rf-field distribution shown in Figs. 1 and 2 were used directly as input.
-For analytical calculations based on Floquet theory, a parametrisation of the values using a Fourier series with the MAS frequency, ω_r , is more convenient and was obtained by
+For numerical simulations of spin dynamics, the numerical values for $\omega{1,rel}(\mathbf{r})$ and $\phi{rel}(\mathbf{r})$ , obtained from simulations of the rf field distribution shown in Figs. 1 and 2, were used directly as input.
+For analytical calculations based on Floquet theory, a parameterization of the values using a Fourier series with the MAS frequency, $\omega_r$ , is more convenient and was obtained by fitting the following expressions: